linusphan/writing-test-coverage/README.md

 # Other Notes

-Check out the specs for more details and to better understand the constructors and their intended behaviors.
+Check out the testing specs for more details and to better understand the constructors and their intended behaviors.
 The specs also act like documentation on the code.